reckel-jm/cantara-webpage/content/imprint/_index.en.md

 ## Imprint

-This site is run by:
+This site is run privately by:

 Jan Martin Reckel
-Jollystraße 73
-76137 Karlsruhe

 Use GitHub for any software related contact request.